Video: Work Out Your Top 3 Values

 What was the last big decision you made and how did you make it?

-We often think of decision making as a rational process where we engage our logic to solve a problem.
-But decision making is actually not just problem analysis (although they are linked).
-Also, a lot of decision making is influenced more by emotion than by logic.
+We often think of decision-making as a rational process involving our logic to solve a problem.
+But decision-making is not just problem analysis (although they are linked).
+Also, a lot of decision-making is influenced more by emotion than by logic.

 This is not necessarily a bad thing.
 Our emotions are very important and employing them does not necessarily make a choice irrational.
 Emotions and passions are connected to our experiences, preferences and values.